Mechanical System Installation#

 Camera position adjustment

--10 mm / +30 mmX axis, left-right:
+Z-axis (height): -10 mm / +30 mm

-±10 mm
+X-axis (left-right): ±10 mm

 Warning

-Before final fixing:
+Before proceeding with the final fixing:

-Visually verify that the lens is installed
+Visually check that the lens is installed

-Do not remove or loosen the lens if it is already mounted correctly
+DO NOT remove or loosen the lens if it is already mounted correctly

-Camera installation#
+Camera Installation#

 Tip